zhonghongfly/CodeGuide/content/posts/design-pattern/creational/design-pattern-creation-singleton/index.en.md

 ```

 ## Applicable Scenarios
-1. If a class in your program has only one instance available to all clients, you can use the singleton pattern
+1. If a class in your program has only one instance available to all clients, you can use the singleton pattern.
-2. Some global management classes (Manager) in the project can be implemented as singletons
+2. Some global management classes (Manager) in the project can be implemented as singletons.